futuregrid/manual/doc/source/account.rst

    .. contents::
       :local:

-It is very easy to obtain a project and accounts on FutureGrid.
+It is very easy to obtain a project and account on FutureGrid.
 While it is possible to just execute the three steps in our quickstart guide, we have provided a more in-depth description based on user feedback.
 You have certain responsibilities including **managing project memberships** and **reporting results** that must be conducted while you use FutureGrid, thus it is a good idea to read this section carefully.
-At the end of the section we also provide a mini-FAQ of information that may be of help for issues you may have overlooked or that have not yet been answered.
+At the end of the section we also provide a mini-FAQ of information that may be of help with respest to issues you may have overlooked or that have not yet been answered.
 Some screencasts about this topic are available in section :ref:`s-screencast-accounts`.